remove-bg/go/README.md

 - `--output-directory` (optional) - The output directory for processed images.

 - `--reprocess-existing` - Images which have already been processed are skipped by default to save credits.
-Add this flag to force reprocessing.
+Specify this flag to force reprocessing.

 - `--confirm-batch-over` (default `50`) - Prompt for confirmation before
 processing batches over this size.
 Specify `-1` to disable this safeguard.

 #### Image processing options

-Please see the [API documentation][api-docs] for further details
+Please see the [API documentation][api-docs] for further details.

 [api-docs]: https://www.remove.bg/api#operations-tag-Background%20Removal